Comparative study of ${}^6$He $\beta$-decay based on different similarity-renormalization-group evolved chiral interactions: results

 The N2LO(RC) contribution, which only consists of relativistic corrections to the LO Gamow-Teller operator, appears to be independent of the SRG-evolution parameter for both the E and P models.
 By contrast, the N2LO($\Delta$) contribution strongly depends on $\Lambda_{\text{SRG}}$, and is responsible for generating the pattern shown in Table~\ref{tab:RME}.
 It starts off negative for $\Lambda_{\rm SRG}\,$=$\,1.2$ fm$^{-1}$, increases monotonically, and becomes positive for $\Lambda_{\rm{SRG}}\,$=$\,2.0$ fm$^{-1}$.
 In Ref.~\cite{King2020} (with the bare P interaction) this contribution is found to be positive and larger than the negative N2LO(RC) contribution, resulting in an overall positive value for the sum.
 Here, the situation is reversed, and even at $\Lambda_{\rm SRG}\,$=$\,2.0$ fm$^{-1}$ the sum of the N2LO(RC) and N2LO($\Delta$) contributions remains negative.
 Such a difference is clearly due to SRG-evolution effects.

 The N3LO(OPE) contribution also depends strongly on $\Lambda_{\text{SRG}}$, see Table~\ref{tab:RME}.
 For the E model, it starts off negative at low $\Lambda_{\text{SRG}}$, and increases monotonically as $\Lambda_{\text{SRG}}$ increases, becoming positive in the limit $\Lambda_{\text{SRG}}\longrightarrow \infty$, corresponding to the bare interaction.
 This is a clear indication that a proper SRG evolution of the N3LO(OPE) current---as well as the N2LO($\Delta$) current, discussed above---is needed to obtain reliable estimates.
-To the best of our knowledge, such a program is yet to be carried out.
+Such a program has been partially carried out in Ref.~\cite{Gysbers2019}.
+However, to best of our knowledge, three body induced axial currents generated by the SRG evolution have not been included.
 The results obtained with the P model show the same behavior as function of $\Lambda_{\text{SRG}}$.
 However, in this case the N3LO(OPE) contribution is positive for all $\Lambda_{\rm SRG}$ used, and the calculations seem to go in the direction of Ref.~\cite{King2020} when $\Lambda_{\text{SRG}}$ increases.
 However, we should point out that, because of cancellations between the terms proportional to $c_3$ and $c_4$, the overall N3LO(OPE) contribution is rather sensitive to the actual values of these LECs, in particular their ratio $c_3/c_4$.
 Lastly, for this contribution we do not expect significant effects from $3N$ interactions, since the latter do not affect appreciably the short-range behavior of two-nucleon densities.
 These densities, and the resulting change of sign between the E and P N3LO(OPE) contributions, are studied in the next section.

 The N3LO(CT) contributions are found to be negative for both interaction models.
 When divided out by the LEC $z_0$---column labeled N3LO(CT)/$z_0$---they are almost identical between the E and P models.
 The results reported in Table~\ref{tab:RME} exhibit a significant dependence on the SRG-evolution parameter.
 It is interesting to note, however, how these results, when they are multiplied by the fitted values of $z_0$ from Table~\ref{tab:z0}, become essentially independent of $\Lambda_{\text{SRG}}$ for the P model.
 By contrast, in the case of the E model the results remain $\Lambda_{\text{SRG}}$-dependent, albeit the trend is inverted (rather than decreasing, they increase as $\Lambda_{\rm SRG}$ increases).
 It seems that $z_0$ can absorb, at least partially, the effect of the SRG evolution of the currents.
 By comparing our results for the P model with those of Ref.~\cite{King2020}, there is almost one order of magnitude of difference.